• NOVA Stargazing UK

 May 2026 is a fantastic month for naked-eye observers, featuring a "double" full moon and a parade of planets in the evening sky.
 Whether you're in the city or under dark rural skies, here are the top targets to look for.

-• Venus: The brightest "star" in the west.
-It shines brilliantly and sets about 2.5 hours after the Sun.
+• Venus: brightest in the west.
+It sets about 2.5 hours after sunset.
 On May 19, look for a beautiful pairing as the crescent Moon passes close to the south of Venus.

 • Jupiter: Also bright in the west, located in the constellation Gemini.
 It sets around midnight earlier in the month but moves closer to the horizon as May progresses.